UST-QuAntiL/qprov-content/workflow-analysis-and-rewrite/README.md

 * [2022-closer](./2022-closer):
     * Evaluation of the performance of the analysis and rewrite method
-    * Small comparison of the runtime of original and rewriten workflows
+    * Small comparison of the runtime of original and rewritten workflows

 * [2022-sncs](./2022-sncs):
     * Extended evaluation of the analysis and rewrite method